azral1962/min-book/docs/manual.typ

 = Advanced Numbering

-The book headings can be numbered two ways: using a standard numbering string, or a #univ("numbly") numering array.
-While numbering strings are indicated for simpler cases, the numbly arrays are used in more complex book numberings.
+The book headings can be numbered two ways: using a standard numbering string, or a #univ("numbly") numbering array.
+While numbering strings are indicated for simpler cases, the numbly arrays are used in more complex book numbering.

 By default, when the book have _parts_ enabled, the following numbering is used: